bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ## Background

-Compact TLS {{!cTLS=I-D.draft-ietf-tls-ctls}} is a compact representation of TLS 1.3 (or later), intended for uses where compatibility with previous versions of TLS is not required.
+Compact TLS {{!cTLS=I-D.draft-ietf-tls-ctls-04}} is a compact representation of TLS 1.3 (or later), intended for uses where compatibility with previous versions of TLS is not required.
 It defines a pre-configuration object called a "template" that contains a profile of the capabilities and behaviors of a TLS server, which is known to both client and server before they initiate a connection.
 The template allows both parties to omit information that is irrelevant or redundant, allowing a secure connection to be established while exchanging fewer bits on the wire.

 Every cTLS template potentially results in a distinct wire image, with important implications for user privacy and ossification risk.